RosettaCommons/documentation/application_documentation/post-translational_modification/glycosyltransfer.md

 The generic _H. sapiens_ glycosylatransferase is an OST that transfers α-D-Manp-(1→3)-[α-D-Manp-(1→6)]-β-D-Manp-(1→4)-β-D-GlcpNAc-(1→4)-β-D-GlcpNAc- (man3) to the Asn residue of any NX(S/T) sequons on a struture with 100% efficiency.

-See [[EnzymaticMovers#Enzyme Data Files]] for information on how to format your own enzymatic data for other glycosyltransferases.
+See [[EnzymaticMover#Enzyme Data Files]] for information on how to format your own enzymatic data for other glycosyltransferases.

 ## Sample Command Line
 `glycosyltransfer -s input/1ABC.pdb -include_sugars -enzymes:species h_sapiens -enzymes:enzyme OGT -nstruct 5`